1905 Major League Baseball season

-The 1905 Major League Baseball season was contested from April 14 through October 14, 1905.
-The New York Giants and the Philadelphia Athletics were the regular season champions of the National League and American League, respectively.
-The Giants then defeated the Athletics in the second modern World Series, four games to one.
+The 1905 major league baseball season began on April 14, 1905.
+The regular season ended October 8, with the New York Giants and the Philadelphia Athletics as regular season champions of the National League and American League, respectively.
+The postseason began with Game 1 of the second modern World Series on October 9 and ended with Game 5 on October 14.
+The Giants defeated the Athletics, four games to one, capturing their first modern championship in franchise history.